velartrill/velartrill.github.io/orig/spirals/sparrowhawk/shopping.md

 "Ooh!
 Can we get that one?
 It's pink!"

-I snag the sweater off the rack.
+I snag the _ţu tiau_ off the rack.
 "Here, go make sure it fits."
 I point at the changing rooms.
 "That way."

 "Thanks!"

 Wren launches herself in the direction of the changing rooms.
 I poke at some of the shirts on display.
 They're not really my style.
 Nothing here would show off my abs at all.
 Or my tits, for that matter--

 "Ferret," I say out loud.
-"I thought I smelled something greasy and dishonest in here."
+"I thought I smelled something sleazy and dishonest in here."

 "Sparrowhawk!"
 The little man pokes his head past a rack, and grins at me.
 "I was wondering when you'd do me the courtesy."